Henry Lémery: Early years

+He was a mulatto but was very light-skinned.

 He was educated at the secondary school (lycée) in Saint-Pierre, then in Paris at the Lycée Louis-le-Grand.

 After rejecting a career as a teacher, he enrolled at the Sorbonne and then at the Faculty of Law of the University of Paris.

 Lémery became a lawyer in 1898 and joined the bar of Paris in 1899.

 In May 1902 his whole family died during the eruption of Mount Pelée.